Mersey Leven Catholic Parish

 Ulverstone:

-Reader: F Pisano Ministers of Communion: E Standring, M Fennell, L Hay, T Leary
+Reader: F Pisano Ministers of Communion: E Standring , M Fennell, L Hay, T Leary

-Cleaners: M McKenzie, M Singh, N Pearce Flowers: C Mapley
+McKenzie, M Singh, N Pearce Flowers: C Mapley

 Hospitality: Filipino Community